rsdoiel/antenna/archives/2025/food_2025.12.md

 ---

-## Jack Black Swears By This Recipe for Cheeseburger Mac n’ Cheese
+## Jack Black Swears By This Recipe for Cheeseburger Mac and Cheese

 date: 2025-03-27, from: Taste of Home

 <p>He's been making this comfort food mashup for over 20 years.</p>
-<p>The post <a href="https://www.tasteofhome.com/article/jack-black-cheeseburger-mac-n-cheese/">Jack Black Swears By This Recipe for Cheeseburger Mac n&#8217; Cheese</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>
+<p>The post <a href="https://www.tasteofhome.com/article/jack-black-cheeseburger-mac-n-cheese/">Jack Black Swears By This Recipe for Cheeseburger Mac and Cheese</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>

 <br>